carbon-language/carbon-lang/mlir/docs/Dialects/SPIR-V.md

 #### Creating builtin variables

-In SPIR-V dialect, builtins are represented using `spv.globalVariable`s, with `spv._address_of` used to get a handle to the builtin as an SSA value.
-The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.globalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv._address_of` operation.
+In SPIR-V dialect, builtins are represented using `spv.globalVariable`s, with `spv.mlir.addressof` used to get a handle to the builtin as an SSA value.
+The method `mlir::spirv::getBuiltinVariableValue` creates a `spv.globalVariable` for the builtin in the current `spv.module` if it does not exist already, and returns an SSA value generated from an `spv.mlir.addressof` operation.

 ### Current conversions to SPIR-V